The Clinton Correspondence of Edward Tuckerman (1817-1886)

 Harris, Richard C. 1987.
 The lichen collection of the Clinton Herbarium, the Buffalo Museum of Science (BUF).
 Evansia pp. 46-48.

-Imogene C. and Edmere C. Barcellona, eds.
+Robertson, Imogene C. and Edmere C. Barcellona, eds.
 1939.
 Seventy-five Years.
-A History
+A History of The Buffalo Society of Natural Sciences 1861-1936.
+Ed.
+2. Bulletin of the Buffalo Society of Natural Sciences.
+Buffalo.
+1939.

 Thomson, J. W. 1965. review of “The collected Lichenological Papers of Edward Tuckerman.
 Volume I by Edward Tuckerman.
 The Bryologist Vol. 68(1):134-135.